 You’ve decided you no longer want your Advantage Plan, and instead want to apply for something that has a little more coverage.

 Going from Medicare Advantage to a Supplement is very easy.
 As long as you are within the correct enrollment period, you can apply for coverage by answering a few health questions.
 Most people do this during the Annual Enrollment Period.
-Once you are approved, your coverage will start January First.
+Once you are approved, your coverage will start on January 1st.
 Make sure not to drop your current coverage until you have documents showing you’ve been approved.

-Suppose you joined a Medicare Advantage plan because it had little to no monthly premiums.
+Suppose you joined a Medicare Advantage Plan because it had little to no monthly premiums.

 Now that you’ve used it, you realize it wasn’t the low-cost alternative you thought it would be.

-It is not uncommon to buy a Medicare Advantage Plan then decide that it does not meet your needs.
+It is not uncommon to buy a Medicare Advantage Plan and then decide that it does not meet your needs.

 You want a plan that would be more cost-effective and does a better job of covering your providers.